kripod/MoneroGui.Net/README.md

 [Mono .NET Framework 3]: http://www.mono-project.com/download

 ## Versioning
 The project uses [Semantic Versioning 2.0.0][] for keeping track of changes.
-It is not in relation with the Monero Core binaries' version number.
+It is not in relation with the Monero core binaries' version number.

 [Semantic Versioning 2.0.0]: http://semver.org/spec/v2.0.0.html